 Welcome back to “6 Questions For A…”!
 Each week, we’ll ask someone 6 career-centric questions about themselves.

-Today’s installment we’re featuring Cheryl Ringer, a New York-based editor at McGraw-Hill Professional.
+Today’s installment we’re featuring Cheryl Segura, a New York-based editor at McGraw-Hill Professional.
 Fun fact: she edited Lauren Berger’s latest book, Get It Together!

 1. Tell us about the kind of tasks are in a typical day in your role.